-Homi Bhabha Centre for Science Education (HBCSE) is a constituent unit of the Tata Institute of Fundamental Research (TIFR), founded in 1974 by two TIFR scientists, V. G. Kulkarni and B. M. Udgaonkar.
+Homi Bhabha Centre for Science Education (HBCSE) is a constituent unit of the Tata Institute of Fundamental Research (TIFR), founded in 1974 by two TIFR scientists, V. G. Kulkarni, B. M. Udgaonkar and R. G. Lagu.
 It began with the aim of improving science education at the school level in the country, for which it received its initial funding from the Dorabjee Tata Trust.

 Afterwards, based on the performance of the projects undertaken in the first few decades, the Department of Atomic Energy (DAE) provided space and funds to build a separate campus for HBCSE.
 In its initial years, HBCSE functioned out of a Bombay Municipal Corporation (BMC) school of Nana Chowk, Mumbai.
 In October 1992, the centre shifted to its new building at Anushaktinagar, Mumbai.